Your Rights Under the California Fair Pay Act

 Am I Allowed To Ask My Co-Workers How Much They Make?

-Yes, under California law you are permitted to ask your co-workers about their wages.
+Yes, under California law, you can ask your co-workers about their wages.
 Similarly, your co-workers may legally ask you what wages you earn.
 However, nothing in the Fair Pay Act requires either you or your co-workers to answer this question if asked.

 Can I Voluntarily Disclose My Wages To Other Workers?

 Yes.
-Equal pay laws allow you to discuss your wages with other co-workers even if the other co-workers do not ask you about your wages.
-For instance, if you recently received a one-dollar-per-hour raise, you are permitted under the Act to tell other co-workers about your raise whether or not they’ve asked.
+Equal pay laws allow you to discuss your wages with other co-workers, even if the other co-workers do not ask you about your wages.
+For instance, if you recently received a one-dollar-per-hour raise, you can tell other co-workers about your raise, whether or not they’ve asked.

 Can My Employer Pay Me a Different Wage Than a Co-worker of the Opposite Sex?

 Under the new law, an employer must pay co-workers of opposite sexes the same wage if they perform substantially similar job duties.
-So if you and your co-worker perform tasks that are completely different from one another, your employer can pay you different wages.
-Even if you do perform substantially similar work, your employer may be able to escape any legal consequences for a wage disparity if it can show the disparity is due to some other factor besides gender.
+So if you and your co-worker perform work tasks that are completely different, your employer can pay you different wages.
+Even if you do perform substantially similar work, your employer may be able to escape any legal consequences for a wage disparity if it can show it is due to some bona fide factor besides gender.

 Can My Employer Take Action Against Me for Discussing Wages With Other Co-workers?

-No. The Fair Pay Act prohibits your employer from taking retaliatory action against you for discussing your wages with co-workers, for bringing a legal action seeking compensation for disparate wages, or for exercising any other right under the law.
-For example, your employer may not fire you because you sued him or her under the Act; nor can your employer demote you or harass you by making disparaging comments to you or assigning you demeaning tasks.
+No. The Fair Pay Act prohibits California employers from taking retaliatory action against you for discussing your pay scale or salary history with co-workers.
+Your employer cannot retaliate for bringing a legal action seeking compensation for disparate wage rates or back pay.
+Your employer cannot fire you for exercising any other right under the labor laws.

 What Should I Do if I Feel My Employer Has Retaliated Against Me?